blurred83/SimpleDotNetOpenAiChat/README.md

 ## Future Plans

-1. Publish the `SimpleDotNetOpenAiChat` class library to NuGet.
+1. Enhance the chat UI with additional features, such as themes and improved chat history management.
-2. Enhance the chat UI with additional features, such as themes and improved chat history management.
+2. add unit tests.

 ---